Binc-org/NFT-Collection1-/README.md

 # NFT-Collection1-
-Collection1 of NFTs of cat
+Collection1 of NFTs of cats